Ozark County, Missouri

-Ozark County is a county located in the southern portion of the U.S. state of Missouri.
+Ozark County is a county in the southern portion of the U.S. state of Missouri.
 As of the 2020 census, the population was 8,553.
 The largest city and county seat is Gainesville.
 The county was organized as Ozark County, named after the Ozark Mountains, on January 29, 1841.
 It was renamed Decatur County, after Commodore Stephen Decatur, from 1843 to 1845, after which the name Ozark County was restored.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 755 sqmi, of which 745 sqmi is land and 10 sqmi (1.4%) is water.
 Arkansas is located to the south of Ozark County.